GM 100x38x13 / N52

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Wide application in modern technologies – are utilized in computer drives, electric motors, medical apparatus or other modern machines.
+- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets: